 Why did you decide to go to UMHS?

 I went to UMHS because of their Extended Basic Sciences Program and awesome school facilities in St. Kitts.
+As a result of a reduced course load in the Basic Science Program, I was able to excel academically.

 Tell us a little about your residency and the hospital you’ll be working at.

 The residency I matched in is Internal Medicine categorical at the Detroit Medical Center Sinai-Grace Hospital.
 I did an additional rotation during the month of December 2016 there and loved it.
 The patient population consists of people who do not get Primary Care.
 Many of the diseases observed are late stage.
-Also, I want to go into critical care and they have roughly 70 ICU beds and 50 emergency room beds.
+Also, I wanted to go into critical care and they have roughly 70 ICU beds and 50 emergency room beds.
 This was my number-one choice because of the incredible learning opportunities I would obtain in only three years of being there.
 I chose this over rural or suburban residencies because of these factors.
 Plus, my family lives in the Detroit area and I thought how great it would be to have a good support system during such a vital and busy time in my life.

 Is there anything in particular that interests you about your specialty?